 Philips Wake-up Light

-5. Get some daylight in: Now I realise that as an entrepreneur it’s easier to schedule your day as you’d like, but there’s always ways to try.
+5 – Get some daylight in & go out for walks: Now I realise that as an entrepreneur it’s easier to schedule your day as you’d like, but there’s always ways to try.
 I personally found it really helpful to take a couple of hours after lunchtime to be outside, go for a walk, run some errands and instead continue working later in the evening instead.
 With such limited daylight, it’s increasingly important to take it some of that.
 But even on your regular lunch break, maybe you can just extend it a little bit and go to that other restaurant a bit further out, or go for another round around the block before returning to your desk.

 See the map of my favourite places for soup in Helsinki!

-8. Get those vitamins: While it’s the great season for all them citrus fruit, clementines and oranges, hello! – it’s also the time of year when many people tend to grab some vitamin D supplements, and it do recommend to look into that option.
+8 – Supplement the right vitamins: While it’s the great season for all them citrus fruit, clementines and oranges, hello! – it’s also the time of year when many people tend to grab some vitamin D supplements, and I do recommend to look into that option.
 While I strongly discourage anyone from taking any random pills, I do recommend getting your blood levels checked and discuss with a doctor or pharmacist if a supplement is a good idea during this time of year.
 There are official recommendations, but I personally would always get this in agreement with a health professional.

 + Bonus tip: Red lipstick brightens even the dreariest of days. 🙂